autogluon/autogluon-bench/README.md

 - `VPC_NAME` is used to look up an existing VPC.
 - `LAMBDA_FUNCTION_NAME` lambda function to submit jobs to AWS Batch.

 The configs can be overridden by a custom config file defined by `--config_file` under `cdk_context` key.
 Please refer to `./sample_configs/cloud_configs.yaml` for reference.

 Note that in `AWS` mode, we support running multiple benchmarking jobs at the same time, so you can have a list of values for each key in the module specific keys.
+Each combination of configs gets saved and uploaded to the `METRICS_BUCKET` you provided in S3, and stored under `S3://{METRICS_BUCKET}/configs/{BENCHMARK_NAME}/{BENCHMARK_NAME}_split_{UID}.yaml`, where the `UID` is an unique ID assigned to the split.

 To deploy the stack and run the benchmarking jobs with one command: